 Hobart probably told him how bells with pleasant, musical tones are notoriously hard to forge: The shape affects the tone, as does the combination of copper, tin, silver, zinc, and lead.
-Copper from different mines will create different sounds.
+Copper from different mines will also create different sounds.

 Revere and Sons made other kinds of bells as well, most notably for the U.S.S.
 Constitution.
 They also provided the copper sheathing for Old Ironsides and the Massachusetts Statehouse dome.

-In 1976, researchers Edward and Evelyn Stickney traveled around the country compiling an inventory of Revere bells.
+More than a century later, researchers Edward and Evelyn Stickney traveled around the country compiling an inventory of Revere bells.
 They found 134 inscribed with the Revere name.
 Most were in Northern New England, but the Stickneys found Revere bells as far away as Savannah, Ga., Washington, D.C., and Tuscaloosa, Ala.
-There’s even a Revere bell in Asia.
-His daughter Maria married Joseph Balestier, the first U.S. consul to Singapore.
-In 1843, she donated a Revere bell to the first Church of St. Andrew’s in Singapore, and it is now in that country’s national museum.
+They then published a small book about their discoveries in 1956, and revised it to mark the U.S. bicentennial.

-Revere’s first bell was sold in 1901 to St. James’s Episcopal Church in Cambridge, Mass., after the New Brick Church building was razed.
+Revere’s first bell was resold in 1901 to St. James’s Episcopal Church in Cambridge, Mass., after the New Brick Church building was razed.
 The bell is on display, ringing only on Good Friday and at midnight on Christmas Eve.

-His biggest and most famous bell is still rung at services in King’s Chapel, where it is said to have a ‘unique and charming sequence of harmonic effects.’
+His biggest and most famous bell is still rung at services in King’s Chapel, where it is said to have a “unique and charming sequence of harmonic effects.”

 The First Unitarian Church of Providence boasts that it has the largest bell cast at the Revere foundry in Canton.

 The citizens of Bath, Maine, pay a special tribute to their Revere bell every year.
-It was purchased in 1803 for the new meetinghouse.
+They had bought it in 1803 for the new meetinghouse.
 Forty-seven people made pledges of $491 to buy the bell, in amounts ranging from $2 to $50.
 Now, at New Year’s Eve at noon they surround City Hall to ring the bell and sing Auld Lang Syne.
-They could sing ‘Happy Birthday’; Revere was born on Jan.
+They could sing Happy Birthday, since Revere was born on Jan.
 1, 1735 (New Style).

 In 2012, a Paul Revere bell was restored and hung in the Old South Meeting House.
 It had come from the First Baptist Church of Westboro, Mass., which had closed.
 Two thousand people watched as a crane lifted the bell into the tower.
 Now the bell sounds the time for the Downtown Crossing neighborhood.
-Boston Mayor Tom Menino called it ‘extraordinary.’
+Boston Mayor Tom Menino called it “extraordinary.”